 If you have a notion that the Next Big Thing in your life is making a career change or launching a business idea, you can spend some time now to build whatever skill sets you will need once you get started.

 This is especially important since career changes often involve getting a certain amount of formal training or even certificates or licenses.
+It may even help to take some project management courses online to help you make the transition.
 If you can get those taken care of now, it will put you in a better position to make the transition later.

 You may also need to do deep research, particularly if you want to start a business.
 The more you know about running the business, as well as the industry it operates in, the better position you will be in to succeed in the venture.